Owner Operator vs Company Driver: Which is Right for You?

 U.S. Owner-Operator Startup Checklist

-• Secure $50k minimum capital (per ATA 2024 Startup Guide)
+• Secure a minimum capital of $50,000 (per ATA 2024 Startup Guide)

-• Obtain hazmat/tanker endorsements for premium loads
+• Obtain hazmat/tanker endorsements to qualify for premium load opportunities

 What Are the Hidden Risks of Owner Operator vs Company Driver Careers?